sokuzen/pudding.coffee/content/posts/set-up-ef-core-on-asp-net-core-web-api-3-1/index.md

 *You can skip this step and the next*, but do you want to write the DB schema manually?
 And tinker on the tables every time you have changed your models?

-To install EF Migrations simply run the following command on your command line:
+To install EF Migrations, run the following command on your command line:

     dotnet tool install --global dotnet-ef --version 3.1.10